 Half of Angeline’s family lives in Europe, so she has been fortunate enough to travel and explore other countries.
 Angeline states, “I think that seeing so many different environments and how people interact differently in them has made me very intrigued by the way people live, and how environments shape that.
 I feel like, in architecture, there is nothing more personal than designing for living, and it has definitely become a major influence in my work and analysis.”

-Angeline just recently returned from a BAC study abroad trip with Richard Griswold and Jovi Cruces, to Paris, France.
-This has been her most memorable and influential experience thus far at the BAC, and explains that “Being able to travel and live in another city for a month is a wonderful opportunity that can completely change your perspective, and I would recommend it to anyone.
+Angeline attended the BAC study abroad trip with Richard Griswold and Jovi Cruces, to Paris, France in the summer of 2012.
+This has been her most memorable and influential experience thus far at the BAC.
+She explains, “Being able to travel and live in another city for a month is a wonderful opportunity that can completely change your perspective, and I would recommend it to anyone.
 I think it is so important to take any chance you have to get out of your bubble and explore a different mode of living.
 It makes you reconsider everything that before, just seemed like a given.”

 One of Angeline’s greatest accomplishments was having the opportunity to teach a group of summer students about architecture.
 Being on the other side of the desk offered her a new perspective on her own learning.
 It also forced her to reflect on everything she has already learned and how to best synthesize it for a group of young students to understand.